neilgee/beavertron/README.md

 ### Customizer
 - Extra WooCommerce settings for button and alert colors have been added to the default WooCommerce panel, they only appear if WooCommerce is active.
-- Button color and background and hover colors appear in panel General > Buttons
+- Button Hover COlor added panel *General > Buttons*
 - Additional Customizer settings are output via wp_add_inline_style to the parent theme CSS 'fl-automator-skin' this can be changed to the child theme CSS.
 - Added panel 'Featured Images' with 'Hero Background' field - not actively used.
 - List of all Panels and Sections which can be removed from view by uncommenting the code in the **customizer.php** file.
 - Added a custom preset 'BT Preset' to illustrate how it is done.
 - Removed all other presets.
+- Set Preset defaults in _includes-child/customizer-filter.php_
 - Added a filter to change the defaults for the default preset 'fl_default_theme_mods'
 - Body font and headings set in Customizer with a font system stack similar to Github.
 - Same above system font stack available from within BB modules font dropdowns.

 ### CSS
-The CSS is currently in a state of flux as I work out how I want it structured, so more commits here will be happening.
-- style.css
+Including
 - Beaver Builder button snippet
-- Meta styling with Dashicons
+- Meta styling with FontAwesome 5
 - Sticky Footer styling with flexbox - also have the BB knowledgebase one which is commented out.
 - Pagination CSS for numeric style as used in child theme **index.php**